Femur Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 The gluteal tuberosity is a part of the femur bone where the gluteus maximus muscle attaches.
 It is one of three bony ridges that extend upwards from the back of the femur and start from the linea aspera.[1]

 This tuberosity can either appear as a long dent or a rough bump.
-It runs vertically from the linea aspera up to the base of the greater trochanter, which is another bony part of the femur.
+It runs vertically from the linea aspera up to the base of the greater trochanter, another bony part of the femur.[1]

 Adductor Tubercle

-The adductor tubercle is a typical bony prominence found at the top of the inner bulge of the thigh bone’s knobby part.
 It marks the end of the upper line on the inner side of the thigh bone.
-It is the portion where the lowest part of the adductor magnus muscle attaches.
+It is the portion where the lowest part of the adductor magnus muscle attaches.[1]

 The adductor tubercle is located in front and below the prominent point on the inner bulge of the thigh bone, known as the medial epicondyle.
 This area is where the ligament that connects the thigh bone to the shin bone is anchored.[1]